spring-projects/sts4/README-dev-env.md

 ## Running the STS4 Boot Java Language Server locally

 Import the headless-services modules into your workspace as existing Maven projects.
-Startup the boot java language server with:
+Startup the Boot Language Server with:
-Main Class: org.springframework.ide.vscode.boot.java.Main
+Main Class: `org.springframework.ide.vscode.boot.app.BootLanguageServerBootApp` (or a corresponding class for other language servers)
-Vmargs: -Dstandalone-startup=true
+Vmargs: `-Dstandalone-startup=true`
-This starts up the language server and it listens on port 5007 (this is implemented in LaunguageServerApp)
+This starts up the language server and it listens on port 5007 Use STS or a dedicated instance of VSCode to launch `org.springframework.ide.vscode.boot.app.BootLanguageServerBootApp` in run or debug mode (or another Language Server app)

 @ Connect local STS4 Boot Java LS to VSCode